t0ux/vim-config/README.md

 ## Neovim + TMUX configurations

-Running this on Debian 11 Bullseye inside Konsole Terminal.
+Running this on Debian 11 Bullseye inside [Kitty Terminal](https://sw.kovidgoyal.net/kitty/).

-Using Neovims built-in LSP, Tree-sitter and Nvim Cmp, Telescope.
+Using Neovims built-in LSP with plugins such as tree-sitter and nvim-cmp and telescope.
 This config is mainly for web development (TypeScript, React, JavaScript, Go) and I will adjust it as I'm learning.

 Requires Neovim 0.6.0+